peristron/signalfoundry_v2/README.md

 1. Launch the app with `streamlit run mainapp.py`.
 2. Upload files in the sidebar, or paste URLs/text.
+3. Review the **Pre-Scan Data Preview**, if present.
+4. If the input is a transcript, optionally review detected speaker labels and choose speakers to exclude.
-3. Configure text, date, and category columns when prompted.
+5. Configure text, date, and category columns when prompted.
-4. Run the scan.
+6. Run the scan.
+7. Review the **Latest Scan Summary**, if present.
-5. Review the dashboard outputs: word cloud, frequency tables, keyphrases, sticky concepts, graph, topics, sentiment, and maturity assessment.
+8. Review the dashboard outputs: word cloud, frequency tables, keyphrases, sticky concepts, graph, topics, sentiment, and maturity assessment.

 ### Path B: Column-controlled spreadsheet scan